theBaksoBoy/penor-keyboard/readme.md

 10. Do a happy little dance (IMPORTANT!
 Only do this if the keyboard works correctly).

 ## Compiling firmwre
+1. Use QMK Firmware 0.23.7.
+Different versions might work, however it should for sure work on this version.
+2. copy over the directory qmk_firmware/... to the directory where your qmk_firmware is located, making it so that the penor/... is inside of your qmk_firmware/keyboards.
-Make sure that your working directory is the qmk firmware directory, and then run
+3. Make sure that your working directory is the qmk firmware directory, and then run

     make penor:default